embedly/embedly-docs/endpoints/mobile.rst

 Mobile Libraries
 ----------------
-To streamline your mobile development we have created libraries to get you started.
+To streamline your mobile development, we have created libraries to get you started.
 Here is the complete list:

 * `iOS <https://github.com/embedly/embedly-ios>`_